thequbit/BarkingOwl/src/scraper/README.md

 ####Scraper####

-This tool pulls a list of urls and phrases from the database, and spits out processed pdf docs.
+This tool pulls a list of orgs, and then urls within those orgs from the database, and spits out processed pdf text, hash, and meta data.

 #####Files#####